guillemsola/DevOps-Exercise/Exercise_21.md

 ![New project](media/SocialGoal New Item [Jenkins].png){:class="img-responsive"}

-With the jenkins github plugins it is possible also to link the job with the github project repository.
+With the Jenkins github plugins it is possible also to link the job with the github project repository.

 ![Link to Github](media/SocialGoal Config [Jenkins].png){:class="img-responsive"}